xrd/technocrat-android/README.md

 Accompanies the [technocrat-signal](https://github.com/xrd/technocrat-signal) project from the O'Reilly webcast ["Building Slackbots with Hubot in a Docker Playground"](http://www.oreilly.com/pub/e/3711)

+NB: As of right now, this simulates the final step of polling and putting out the technocrat signal.
+The need to do the webcast trumped finalizing the code.
+Stay tuned..

 ### All is well, the city is sleeping..

 ![The city is sleeping](imgs/sleeping.png)